MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-override-rule-monitor.md

 ## To override a monitor

-1. Log on to the computer with an account that is a member of the Operations Manager Advanced Operator role.
+1. Sign in to the computer with an account that is a member of the Operations Manager Advanced Operator role.

-2. In the Operations console, click **Authoring**.
+2. In the Operations console, select **Authoring**.

-3. In the **Authoring** workspace, expand **Management Pack Objects** and then click **Monitors**.
+3. In the **Authoring** workspace, expand **Management Pack Objects** and select **Monitors**.

-4. In the **Monitors** pane, expand an object type completely and then click a monitor.
+4. In the **Monitors** pane, expand an object type completely and select a monitor.

-5. On the Operations console toolbar, click **Overrides** and then point to **Override the Monitor**.
+5. On the Operations console toolbar, select **Overrides** and then point to **Override the Monitor**.
 You can choose to override this monitor for objects of a specific type or for all objects within a group.
-After you choose which group of object type to override, the **Override Properties** dialog box opens, enabling you to view the default settings contained in this monitor.
+After you choose which group of object type to override, the **Override Properties** dialog opens, enabling you to view the default settings contained in this monitor.
 You can then choose whether to override each individual setting contained in the monitor.

     > [!NOTE]
-    > If the **Overrides** button is not available, make sure you have selected a monitor and not a container object in the **Monitors** pane.
+    > If the **Overrides** button is not available, ensure that you've selected a monitor and not a container object in the **Monitors** pane.

 6. Click to place a check mark in the **Override** column next to each parameter that you want to override.
 The **Override Value** can now be edited.
 Change the value in **Override Value** to the value you want the parameter to use.

-7. Either select a management pack from the **Select destination management pack** list or create a new unsealed management pack by clicking **New**.
+7. Either select a management pack from the **Select destination management pack** list or create a new unsealed management pack by selecting **New**.
 For more information about selecting a destination management pack, see [Creating a Management Pack for Overrides](manage-mp-create-unsealed-mp.md).

-8. When you complete your changes, click **OK**.
+8. When you complete your changes, select **OK**.

 ## Next steps